About

 Summary

-The Compendium aims to present a coherent worldview about the extinction risks of artificial general intelligence (AGI), an artificial intelligence that exceeds that of humans, in a way that is accessible to non-technical readers who have no prior knowledge of AI.
+The Compendium aims to present a coherent worldview about the extinction risks from AGI – artificial intelligence that exceeds human intelligence – in a way that is accessible to non-technical readers with no prior knowledge about AI.
 A reader should come away with an understanding of the current landscape, the race to AGI, and its existential stakes.

 AI progress is rapidly converging on building AGI, driven by a brute-force paradigm that is bottlenecked by resources, not insights.
 Well-resourced, ideologically motivated individuals are driving a corporate race to AGI.
 They are now backed by Big Tech, and will soon have the support of nations.